I'm a paragraph. Click here to add your own text and edit me. It's easy.

 See also Bumpkin.

 n Where the mast passes through the deck to step on the keel there is necessarily a small gap between the mast and the deck through which water (rain, spray or waves) can pass.
-A boot fits closely around the mast and around a small coaming on the deck to keep the water out.
+A boot, made of canvas or leather, is tied or laced closely around the mast and around a small coaming on the deck to keep the water out.

 n An item of footwear, usually waterproof, which encloses the foot, ankle and calf, sometimes the knee and part of the thigh.

 ng The act of scraping weed, barnacles and other marine growth from the area above and below the water line, and then treating the area with a compound (paint or anti-fouling paint) to prevent marine growth.

 The word has now (late C20 and early C21) come to mean the broad painted or treated line itself rather than the act of removing the fouling.

 The Severn Estuary narrows from ten miles or more wide between Clevedon and Cardiff to a few tens of metres narrow near Gloucester.
 As the advancing tide fills the smaller space it forms a series of waves which can be surfed.